 2.4.1.Person

 This pertains to God’s creature on earth which give him existence.
 Human are have authority to choose but accompanied with responsibility.
-A person should held accountable for choosing their relationships with God, people, themselves and nature.
+A person should held accountable for choosing their relationships with God, people, themselves and nature How can people be held accountable?
+More detail is needed..
 Perception, feeling, movement, consciousness and will of human being are capabilities that originate from his soul.
 Human beings shape their different ethical conditions by making their choices.

 2.4.2.Health

-The highest level of health is having a sound heart that originates from faith.
+The highest level of health is having a sound heart that originates from faith Reference needed..
 This is examination of one heart that give the people a sense of security, peace, trust, hope, love and energy and happiness.
 Helps one get rid of fears and anxiety about future and regret about the past and live in the present time.
 Health focus on one’s people examining their spiritual health through relationship with God.
 It on how they communicate and offers everything to God.
 In order to be healthy a person should have the aspect of physically, emotionally, mentally and spiritually healthy.

 2.4.3.Environment